yunlee123456/Artificial-Intelligence-Chatbot/README.md

 Planning procedures consist of developing and maintaining a functional plan to guarantee that the project meets the needs of the company.
 In this phase, the Gantt Chart and Work Breakdown Structure (WBS) are documented.

+(Because project implementation is not covered in our syllabus, we will focus on project execution and project monitoring and controlling.
+(BITI 3533 Artificial Intelligence Project Management) )

 Project Execution: [Project Execution](https://github.com/yunlee123456/Artificial-Intelligence-Chatbot/blob/main/PMP-PLAN/3%20Project%20Execution.md)
 (Because project implementation is not covered in our syllabus, we will focus on project execution.
 (BITI 3533 Artificial Intelligence Project Management) )